zaphosting/docs/docs/abioticfactor-server-savegames.md

 ### Local Savegame

 Local Savegames are ones which you have created whilst hosting a multiplayer game locally on your device.
-These can be found within your Widnows Local AppData, specifically in the following path:
+These can be found within your Windows Local AppData, specifically in the following path:
 ```
 ../AppData/Local/AbioticFactor/Saved/SaveGames/[your_steamid]/Worlds
 ```